 Borden Cottage, scheduled to open in early 2015 in Camden, Maine, is the hospital’s newest residential treatment program for drug and alcohol addiction and the first McLean program to open outside of Massachusetts.

-Set on nearly 14 acres of lawns and gardens and overlooking Penobscot Bay, Borden Cottage is modeled clinically after McLean’s other programs and will be “fully integrated into McLean’s Center of Excellence in Alcohol, Drugs, and Addiction,” says Philip Levendusky, PhD, ABPP, senior vice president for Business Development and Communications and director of the Psychology Department.
+Set on nearly 14 acres of lawns and gardens and overlooking Penobscot Bay, Borden Cottage is modeled clinically after McLean’s other programs and will be “fully integrated into McLean’s Division of Alcohol, Drugs, and Addiction,” says Philip Levendusky, PhD, ABPP, senior vice president for Business Development and Communications and director of the Psychology Department.

 “McLean recognizes the tremendous need for high-quality mental health and substance addiction care and we are continuing to explore opportunities for expanding our programs to different areas of the country,” says Levendusky.
 “We want to broaden our access to people nationally and internationally.”